sulu/sulu-docs/reference/content-types/phone.rst

 Description
 -----------

-Shows a text line, the inserted content will be validated against a phone number regex and saved as a simple string.
+Shows a text line, the inserted content will be saved as a simple string.

 Parameters
 ----------